Efforts Afoot To Prevent Virus Outbreak At Panahaghs: Focal Person - UrduPoint

 Efforts Afoot To Prevent Virus Outbreak At 'Panahaghs': Focal Person

-ISLAMABAD, (UrduPoint / Pakistan Point News - 10th Nov, 2020 ) :Prime Minister's Focal Person on Shelter Homes Naseem ur Rehman Tuesday said concerted efforts were being made to sensitize 'Panahgahs' dwellers about standard operating procedures (SOPs), issued by the government to curb the coronavirus pandemic second layer in the country.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 15th Nov, 2020 ) :Prime Minister's Focal Person on Shelter Homes Naseem ur Rehman has said that concerted efforts were being made to sensitize 'Panahgahs' dwellers about standard operating procedures (SOPs), issued by the government to curb the coronavirus pandemic second layer in the country.

 "We are ensuring strict enforcement of the health guidelines such as mask wearing, hand washing and social distancing at the facilities to keep the virus at bay," he told the media at the 'G-9 Shelter Home' during his routine inspection visit.